Hampus-CS/Save-Load-System/README.md

 # Save/Load System
-Moved the system from my DIG unity project into a separate unity project to better be able to highlight the component, also made some fixes and set up a simple scene with a player so it's visable what the component can do
+Moved the Save/Load system from my DIG Unity project into a separate Unity project to better be able to highlight the component, also made some fixes and set up a simple scene with a player so it's visable what the component can do